sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
 This profile supports and provides specific security and privacy considerations for the following types of Client applications:

 - **Web applications** are applications that run on a web server.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
-The iGov profile for OAuth 2.0 identifies two types of Web applications: *Full Clients* act on behalf of a Resource Owner and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers).
-The scope of this profile is limited to *Full Clients*.
 - **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
 Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
 Native applications are not capable of maintaining the confidentiality of Client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
 Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.

+The iGov profile for OAuth 2.0 utilizes a slightly different segregation of applications into the following types: *Full Clients* and *Native Clients* act on behalf of a Resource Owner and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 ## Requests to the Authorization Endpoint (Authentication Request)
 The NL GOV Assurance profile for OAuth 2.0 profile specifies requirements for requests to Authorization Endpoints - for example, when to use the PKCE parameters to secure token exchange.